spacedogXYZ/common-cause-share/_posts/2020-12-11-report-disinformation-dont-amplify-it.md

   information. "
 share_image: /assets/uploads/facebook-twitter-dodont.jpg
 ---
-This election cycle has been full of disinformation - and when it comes to the rules of the senate runoff, it is imperative that Georgia voters have the correct information so they can have their voices heard.
+This election cycle has been full of disinformation - and it continues to spread across platforms.
 If you see disinformation about voting in an online post or ad, do your part to stop the spread.

-Don’t engage, react or comment -- that only means more people will see it!
+**Don’t** engage, react or comment -- that only means more people will see it!

-Do take a screenshot to submit it to ReportDisinfo.org.
+**Do** take a screenshot to submit it to ReportDisinfo.org!

-Then be sure to check your My Voter Page to check your registration, ballot status, and polling location and share official voting information from your elected officials.